A real 'Chak De' moment for Indian hockey: Men's team wins Olympic medal after 41 years | Sports-Games

 It was Surender Kumar this time who was dispossessed just outside the Indian circle by the ever-pressing German forwards and Constantine Staib passed it on to Benedikt Furk, who made no mistake in finding the net.

-Although stunned, India didn't lose hope and made a brilliant comeback soon by levelling the scores in a span of three minutes.
+Although stunned, India didn't lose hope and made a brilliant comeback soon by leveling the scores in a span of three minutes.

 There was grit and determination writ large on the Indian faces and they succeeded in turning them into results.